azu/bluenotiondb/README.md

         - Also, It should enable "Time"
     - `URL`: URL type column
     - `Type`: Select type column
       - Type will be service name
+    - `Parent`: Parent type column
+      - Enable "Sub Item" in Notion Table
+      - It will be used for reply representation
     - ![img.png](docs/img.png)
       - Note: You can change the property name by `notion_property_names` option
 3. Create Notion Integration
     - <https://www.notion.so/my-integrations>
     - Copy the API key